Battle of Medenine: Mareth Line

 Southern Tunisia is a region of broken terrain, with rocky ridge lines and desert, which obstruct manoeuvre; opposite a bight where the north–south coast opens to the east, a semi-arid, scrub covered coastal plain is met inland by the Matmata Hills which run south to north.
 North of Gabès, the road to Sfax passes between the sea and the Chotts, the only route north for the Eighth Army.
-Across the plain in a line roughly south-west to north-east, lay the Mareth Line, a fortification built by the French in the 1930s.
+Across the plain in a line roughly southwest to northeast, lay the Mareth Line, a fortification built by the French in the 1930s.

 In the north, the hills and line of forts terminated at the Tebaga Gap, a low pass between the Matmata Hills and the Djebel Tebaga, another line of high ground to the west of the gap running east–west.
 North and west of this feature is the Chott el Djerid; west of the Matmata Hills, lies dry Jebel Dahar country and then the impassable sand of the Grand Erg Oriental.
 Gabès is on the coast where the plain meets the route from the Tebaga Gap.

 The Mareth Line followed the line of Wadi Zigzaou, a natural tank obstacle, with steep banks rising up to 70 ft; the north-west side had been fortified by the French and was reinforced by Axis engineers.
 The wadi crosses the coastal plain from Zarat to Toujane and into the Matmata Hills beyond.
 In 1938, the French judged Jebel Dahar to be impassable to motorised transport and had not extended the Mareth Line any further inland but 1943 motor vehicles had much better performance.
 The Italian 1st Army (General Giovanni Messe) occupied the Mareth Line with the 90th Light Division, 164th Light Afrika Division, and the 10th Panzer Division, 15th Panzer Division and the 21st Panzer Division of the Afrika Korps with about 200 tanks and the 80th Infantry Division "La Spezia".